smittytone/PreviewMarkdown/README.md

-# PreviewMarkdown 1.5.3
+# PreviewMarkdown 2.0.0

-This app provides [Markdown](https://daringfireball.net/projects/markdown/syntax) file preview and thumbnailing extensions for Catalina and later versions of macOS.
+This app provides [Markdown](https://daringfireball.net/projects/markdown/syntax) file preview and thumbnailing extensions for versions of macOS 10.15 or above.

+Version 2.0.0 features a brand new rendering engine which adds support for tables, source code highligting, nested blockquotes and more.
+It adds preliminary img support

 ![PreviewMarkdown App Store QR code](qr-code.jpg)